UCB-stat-159-s22/hw06-ingridchien/README.md

 **Activating the Environment:**

 Activate the installed environemnt with `conda activate ligo`.
-Utilize pytests and the ligotools package in the ligo environment.
+Use pytests and the ligotools package in the ligo environment.

 **Ligotools Test:**